Visit Adlington Hall

 Visits to the Gardens

-Our traditional tea room serves a delicious selection of teas and fresh homemade cakes for you to enjoy.
-It‘s open on public days, but we can also make arrangements if you’d like to join us after a pre-booked tour.
+Our traditional tea room serves a delicious selection of teas and fresh homemade cakes for you to enjoy, after a pre-booked tour.

-We have accessible toilets in both the Hall and The Hunting Lodge, where there is also a lift.
+We have accessible toilets in the Hall, where there is also a lift.
 However, wheelchair access to the House and Gardens is limited so please get in touch for more information.

 We have ample free car parking in the grounds so you’ll have no problems reaching us.